damikun/trouble-training/Doc/Identity.md

 NetCore host application has builded in support for [Authentication and Authorization]((https://docs.microsoft.com/en-us/aspnet/core/security/?view=aspnetcore-5.0).).
 You can setup bacis Token, Cookie and Session Auth withou big afford and much to know about it.

-To succesfully implement Identity and Authorization server includes BFF you need to use some external libraries that provides you identity server implementation (dont try to build by yourself).
-This external implementations usually use parts from microsoft auth base to keep code interface generic.
+To successfully implement an Identity Server covered by BFF, it is better to use some libraries that provide you with these integrations (do not try to build them yourself).
+These external implementations usually use parts of the Microsoft Auth base to keep the code flexible and connect to the existing code base.

 > &#10240;
->**There is no reason to study and spend time to implement custom auth** between this layers and is recomendted to use som maintained library.
+>**There is no reason to study and spend time to implement custom auth** between this layers and is recomendted to use some maintained library.
 > &#10240;

-One of this librarys available with full identity and auth handling is [*IndentityServer*](duendesoftware).
+One of this libs available with full identity and auth handling is [*IndentityServer*](duendesoftware).

 ### Duende IndentityServer

 ![Duende logo](./Assets/duende_logo.png "Duende logo")

 **Duende identity server** is framework which implements `OpenId Connect` and `OAuth2` protocols under the `.NetCore` enviroment.
-It also provides aditional tooling as BFF pattern integration or UI interface or aditional auth plugins.
+It also provides aditional tooling as BFF pattern integration or softly prepared UI interface that you can rewrite to your needs.

 > &#10240;